murraylab/PsychRNN/README.md

 ## Getting Started

-You can try out PsychRNN without downloading anything using our example notebook that runs in the browser on Google Colab. [https://colab.research.google.com/github/dbehrlich/PsychRNN/blob/master/psychrnn/notebooks/collaboratory_RDM.ipynb](Open In Colab)
+You can try out PsychRNN without downloading anything using our example notebook that runs in the browser on Google Colab.
+Try it here: https://colab.research.google.com/github/dbehrlich/PsychRNN/blob/master/psychrnn/notebooks/collaboratory_RDM.ipynb

 ## Install